raicem/laravel-mix-react-typescript-extension/README.md

-# Laravel Mix React and Typescript Extension
+# Laravel Mix React and TypeScript Extension

-Laravel Mix already supports React and Typescript.
+Laravel Mix already supports React and TypeScript.
 But combining those two are rather undocumented.
 I have made my custom extension to easily start React/TypeScript applications.

 Please note that this extension compiles everything using the `babel-loader` and not the `ts-loader`.
 This is possible due to `@babel/preset-typescript`.
 Please read the following blog post if you want to know more about this: https://iamturns.com/typescript-babel/

 By using `babel-loader`, webpack configuration becomes much simpler and compilation performance is higher.
-However during compilation `babel-loader` will simply remove everything Typescript without checking anyting.
+However during compilation `babel-loader` will simply remove everything TypeScript without checking anyting.

-To see Typescript errors you should manually check using the `tsc` command. `tsc` command becomes available because this extension installs `typescript` using npm.
+To see TypeScript errors you should manually check using the `tsc` command. `tsc` command becomes available because this extension installs `typescript` using npm.
 You should also have your `tsconfig.json` file in the project root.
 You can use the `example.tsconfig.json` file provided in this repository.

 ## Installation